Next in our series of posts about new Charitocracy nominees, we have nominee The Brigid Alliance, nominated by donor

 zardoz.
 They arrange and fund confidential, personalized travel for those seeking abortion care in increasingly hostile environments.
 You can find their web site here.

 Firstly, for newcomers: here's how it works.
 Donors pool their monthly contributions, as little as $1.
 The cause with the most votes each month wins the pot.
 No matter how much or how little you contribute, each donor at Charitocracy gets one vote.
 This is where charity meets democracy.
 So please share this post (see social sharing icons at top of post) and ask your friends to join us and vote!
 That's how we spread the word and, as a result, grow the monthly pot.
 The bigger the pot, the bigger our positive impact on the world!

-So please visit the page of nominee Give to Glass to vote for, like, or discuss this cause!
-And check out this 2-minute video about their urgent mission to keep the craft of glass alive despite the pandemic:
+So please visit the page of nominee The Brigid Alliance to vote for, like, or discuss this cause!
+And check out this video of their executive director, Odile Schalit, speaking at an abortion justice rally last October: